 The State of Alabama adopted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) effective January 1, 2009.
 The Board of Trustees of the University's discretely presented component units have determined the Component Units must adhere first and foremost to the Judge's Decree.
 The Component Units seek to support and improve educational excellence at the University.

-The endowment net assets of the University's discretely presented component units are comprised of nonexpendable (permanently restricted) and temporarily restricted endowment funds restricted by donors and the Decree.
+The endowment net assets of the University's discretely presented component units are comprised of nonexpendable (restricted in perpetuity) and restricted as to time or purpose endowment funds restricted by donors and the Decree.